-- 1 In ZENworks Control Center, click Policies to display the Policies page. - 2 In the Policies list, click the policy you want to edit. - 3 Click the Details tab. - 4 Make the desired changes.

-For information about the policy's details, click the Help button in ZENworks Control Center or see Appendix - Disk Encryption Policy Settings.

-- 5 Click Apply to save the changes. - 6 To publish the changes, click Publish, then follow the wizard prompts.
-For more information about publishing changes to a policy, see Publishing Policies.
+- 1 In ZENworks Control Center, click Policies to display the Policies page. - 2 In the Policies list, click the policy you want to edit. - Click the Details tab. - 4 Make the desired changes. - For information about the policy's details, click the Help button in ZENworks Control Center or see "Appendix Disk Encryption Policy Settings" on page 49. - 5 Click Apply to save the changes. - 6 To publish the changes, click Publish, then follow the wizard prompts.
+For more information about publishing changes to a policy, see "Publishing Policies" on page 38.